 21. Hidden River Cabins – Carlisle, Cumbria

-What makes it unique: Luxury escape with hot tubs under the stars
+What makes it unique: Luxury escape with a hot tubs under the stars.

 Fancy marrying among ancient Cumbrian woodlands before a night in a luxury log cabin with a hot tub?
 Hidden Rivers Cabins can accommodate up to 62 guests, plus a 17th century house that can be rented for 20 people.
 Marry in a terraced cabin at this romantic hideaway or in their new barn.

 What makes it unique: Gorgeous views and bags of literary history.

 The former home of Beatrix Potter, Lindeth Howe overlooks the gorgeous Lake District hills and Lake Windermere.
 The interior is bold, chic and luxurious, with an exquisitely-designed wedding suite.
 Their award-winning chefs will make a bespoke menu of local Lake District produce that’s equally as memorable.

 READ MORE: The Best Banquet Halls in the UK

 23. Albert Hall – Manchester